 To enter, you’ll get in line, which does move fast, and pass under a small waterfall.

-Inside, the cave and tunnel are both dark inside, so be aware.
-When I visited, there were staff members who had flashlights, and it was sufficient for me, but some people bring headlamps to explore the deeper parts of the cave.
+Inside, the cave and tunnel are both dark, so be aware.
+When visiting, staff members have flashlights, but some people bring a headlamp to explore the deeper parts of the cave.

-Pro tip: The pools are located in the upper part Tolantongo.
-It’s a bit of a steep, rocky climb, so there’s a shuttle available for a small fee of about $25 pesos ($1.50), that you’ll want to take up.
+The pools are located in the upper part of Tolantongo.
+As it’s a bit of a steep, rocky climb to the top, there’s a shuttle van available for a small fee of about $25 pesos ($1.50USD), that you will definitely want to take up.

 Located right next to the pools, don’t pass up the chance to walk across the suspension bridge to get some amazing views of the canyon below.

-While the Tolantongo pools are the most photographed place at the site, the river is one of the most beautiful places at Tolantongo.
-It cascades down in sections, and at each section, you can sit under the water as it falls on you for a little nature massage.
+While the Tolantongo pools are the most photographed place, the river is one of the most beautiful places at Tolantongo.
+It cascades down in sections, and at each section, you can sit under the water as it falls on you for a hydro-massage.

 Tolantongo Swimming Pools

 Las Grutas de Tolantongo has a few regular swimming pools onsite.
-If you want to work on your tan for a bit, there’s also some lounge chairs by the pools, and restaurants nearby.
+If you want to work on your tan, there’s lounge chairs by the pools, and restaurants nearby.

 There are some pretty trails going through the valley around Tolantongo.
 These are easy hikes, but you will need to have the right footwear.
 Check the video below for a preview of the trails, and don’t forget to pack sneakers if you’re planning to hike.
 Head here for more tips on what to bring to Tolantongo.

 A Grutas Tolantongo entry ticket is only $150 pesos ($7USD) for the day, which covers everything listed above, except the zipline.
 The zipline costs an additional $200 pesos ($10USD).
 If you’re driving your rental car, Tolantongo parking is $20 pesos ($1USD) per day.